maxh/maxheinritz.com/_posts/2022-08-14-corp-and-client-apps.md

 https://corp.foo.com
 ```

+## What constitutes an "app"?

+All pages within a "app" have a consistent [chrome](https://www.nngroup.com/articles/browser-and-gui-chrome/) (or "UI wrapper"), but different apps can have different chromes.
+Each app can be implemented in its own codebase, or all apps can be implemented in a single codebase.
+Within an app, the available pages and menu items may be different for different users based on their permissions and configuration.

 ## Corp app

 With the corp app, teams can move faster with less process when adding new functionality.
 The client app can be held to a higher bar for product research and design polish.